-An introductory overview of the wine industry: production, planning,
+An introductory overview of the wine industry: production, planning, marketing channels, advertising, promotion, packaging, pricing, retail/wholesale distribution and public relations.
+3 hours.

 Degree AS - Welding Technology

 Certificate Welding Technology

 This program is designed to prepare students for positions as shielded arc, flux core or MIG and TIG welders in research laboratories, in structural fabrication shops or in general welding shops.
 Completion of the certificate/AS degree requirements prepares students to take the welding certification tests.
 Students may begin this program any semester and enter with either Welding Technology 61 or Welding Technology 62 as the starting series.